Visiting the Philippines

 The Philippines is often reported as having a low rate of HIV.
 However, this may be more to do with low rates of reporting (poor families often cannot afford medical care – and many HIV deaths may not be known to the authorities).
 Do not underestimate the risk of HIV infection, regardless of the statistics you read.

-Other forms of sexually transmitted disease are common.
+Other forms of sexually transmitted diseases are common.
 Take precautions if engaging in sexual contact.
 Be warned that local (Catholic) culture means that Filipina girls may not insist on the use of, or supply, condoms – look after yourself in that respect.
 Rates of STDs and unwanted pregnancies reflect the minimal use of sexual protection.

-Criminality and Dangers
+Criminality and Scams

 - Don’t flaunt wealth or carry expensive items openly